Taliban call on US to honour withdrawal deal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NATO Secretary General Jens Stoltenberg on Monday said the alliance would not withdraw its troops from Afghanistan "before the time is right".
-Biden´s administration is reviewing the deal, while the Pentagon has accused the Taliban of not fulfilling promises that include reducing attacks and cutting ties to insurgent groups such as Al-Qaeda.
+The war in Afghanistan and withdrawal plans are expected to be among the most pressing issues discussed during the summit.
+Nato Secretary General Jens Stoltenberg on Monday said the alliance would not withdraw its troops from Afghanistan “before the time is right”.

+Biden’s administration is reviewing the deal, while the Pentagon has accused the Taliban of not fulfilling promises that include reducing attacks and cutting ties to insurgent groups such as al Qaeda.
 A study mandated by the US Congress has called for a delay in the pullout, warning it would effectively hand the Taliban a victory.

 With the withdrawal deadline nearing, the Taliban have launched a string of offensives threatening at least two strategic provincial capitals in southern Afghanistan in recent months.
 The US and the Afghan government have also blamed the insurgents for a wave of deadly assassinations targeting journalists, politicians, judges and activists.